amokhvarma/Neural_Network_From_Scratch/README.md

 Improvements to this can be made by :
 1) Changing to Batch Gradient Descent.
+2) LR scheduling
-2) Grid/Linear Search for hyperparameter tuning.
+3) Grid/Linear Search for hyperparameter tuning.
-3) Weight initialisation using special methods like xavier initialisation.\
+4) Weight initialisation using special methods like xavier initialisation.\
 \
 https://towardsdatascience.com/weight-initialization-in-neural-networks-a-journey-from-the-basics-to-kaiming-954fb9b47c79 is a fairly detailed analysis and intuition for weight initialisation.